TLeaves/chromium-crosswalk/docs/gpu/gpu_testing.md

 See the [Swarming documentation] for instructions on how to upload your binaries to the isolate server and trigger execution on Swarming.

 Be sure to use the correct swarming dimensions for your desired GPU e.g. "1002:6613" instead of "AMD Radeon R7 240 (1002:6613)" which is how it appears on swarming task page.
-You can query bots in the Chrome-GPU pool to find the correct dimensions:
+You can query bots in the chromium.tests.gpu pool to find the correct dimensions:

-*   `python tools\swarming_client\swarming.py bots -S chromium-swarm.appspot.com -d pool Chrome-GPU`
+*   `tools\luci-go\swarming bots -S chromium-swarm.appspot.com -d pool=chromium.tests.gpu`

 [Swarming documentation]: https://www.chromium.org/developers/testing/isolated-testing/for-swes#TOC-Run-a-test-built-locally-on-Swarming